 What should I do if I suspect my plants are infected?

-- Samples of infected flowers and shoots can be brought at no charge to the States Analytical Laboratory, Longue Rue, St Martin, GY4 6LD.
+- Suspected samples of infected flowers and shoots can be brought for diagnosis and advice, at no charge, to the States Analytical Laboratory, Longue Rue, St Martin, GY4 6LD.
 Tel: 01481 227612.
 Email: email@example.com

 - Samples should include the transition between dead and healthy plant material as this is where the disease will be most active.